Fernando de Noronha and the Bijagos Archipelago - with National Geographic

 After scouting missions in the field, our Expedition Leaders and their teams of naturalist guides design exceptional itineraries in the tropical regions.
 During the cruise, they organise daily outings and shore visits in Zodiac® dinghies so as to get as close to nature as possible.
 They can reserve local means of transport (dugout canoes, bush taxis, local buses, etc.) in order to reach essential sites for hiking (volcanoes, nature reserves, etc.) or for visiting isolated villages.
 Indeed, the close relationships that our teams have been able to build with the local communities will enable you to share the life and ancestral customs of these peoples for a few hours.
 The naturalist guides also supervise snorkelling tours to discover the coral reef fauna.
 On board, the naturalist guides will share their knowledge during various conferences on fauna, the history of the great explorations, geology and climatology…

-Aboard each luxury, small group PONANT voyage, a National Geographic expert and photographer will join guests to share their knowledge and insights.
-They will enrich the expedition experience through fascinating presentations and informal discussions, offering photography tips and a chance to make a difference.
+A National Geographic expert and photographer join each voyage to share their knowledge and insights.
+They will enrich the expedition experience through fascinating presentations, informal discussions and see the world through the lens of a National Geographic photographer, learning new techniques along the way.

 Expedition programmes include activities such as Zodiac® outings and landings (sometimes with "wet landings"), moderate walks to more active hikes, all accompanied by your expedition team of naturalist guides.